shockspast/gravitatinal-orbits-simulater/README.md

 ### development
 This project uses all open source tools, it was made on arch linux with godot and blender for visuels and google fonts for text. this project is live on github pages at [this link](https://shockspast.github.io/gravitatinal-orbits-simulater)

+edit: textures are from poly haven a open source website for textures.